What Makes a VA Loan in San Diego Great for Veterans?

 San Diego VA Loan Funding Fee

-VA Loans do not have mortgage insurance like FHA loans, but they do have an upfront funding fee that can be added to the loan amount.
+VA Loans do not have mortgage insurance like FHA loans, but they do have an upfront funding fee that can be added to the mortgage amount.

 Please refer to the table below: